kawasima/mod_negotiation_device/README.md

-mod_device_negotiation
+mod_negotiation_device
 ======================

-Content negotiation by device type (e.g. PC, smartphone, feature phone,...)
+This module is for returning respective contents by device at the same URL.